 Benny and Bjorn met in 1966.
-Benny started out with The Hep Stars.
-Bjorn was playing with The Hootenanny Singers.
+Benny was playing with The Hep Stars.
+Bjorn started out with The Hootenanny Singers.
 ABBA's career was launched when they won the Eurovision song contest in 1974 with "Waterloo."
 They went on to sell more records than anyone except Elvis Presley and The Beatles.
 They were a worldwide phenomenon!
 They dominated charts in Europe, England & Australia.
 In the UK, they had 9 number ones and 20 in the Top 10.
 They spent 31 weeks at the number one position.
 A movie was made of their Australian tour and released as ABBA The Movie in conjunction with ABBA The Album.
 They toured the States in 1979 and Japan in 1980.

 ABBA released 8 studio albums in 10 years and had enough B-sides and scattered songs for 2 more.
-Their album titles are Ring Ring, Waterloo, ABBA, Arrival, The Album, Voulez-Vous, Super Trouper & The Visitors.
+The album titles are Ring Ring, Waterloo, ABBA, Arrival, The Album, Voulez-Vous, Super Trouper & The Visitors.

 Some fine musicians played with ABBA.
 Lasse Wellander and Mats Ronander played guitar.
 Rutger Gunnarsson played bass.
 Ola Brunkert played drums.

 ABBA was managed by Stig Anderson (of no relation to Benny).
 Michael Tretow was as their engineer.
 Later recording was done at Polar Studios, and the company formed to handle their business was Polar Music International.
-Records were released in the U.S. on the Atlantic label.
+Records were released on the Atlantic label.

 Benny and Bjorn went on to collaborate on 2 musicals.
 They wrote CHESS with Tim Rice.
 It is about a Russian chess player who defects.
 CHESS played on Broadway in 1988, and toured in 1990.
 Its music is very different from ABBA's.